TheTexta/obsidian-main/Psychology/Social Psychology/Victim Blaming.md

+#flashcards
-People perceive the victims of a situation to be somehow deserving of the situation that they are in because you are not in the [[Prejudice|out-group]], and [[Attribution|just world phenomena bias]].
+Victim Blaming::People perceive the victims of a situation to be somehow deserving of the situation that they are in because you are not in the [[Prejudice|out-group]], and [[Attribution|just world phenomena bias]].